brbalazs/liferay-portal/modules/apps/commerce/BREAKING_CHANGES.markdown

 #### Why was this change made?

-Give flexibility to filter search results in the user interface based on user roles without interfering with the pricing business logic.
+Gives the flexibility to filter search results in the user interface based on user roles without interfering with the pricing business logic.

 ---------------------------------------

 ### Price Lists Permission Management
 - **Date:** 2020-Jul-10
 - **JIRA Ticket:** [COMMERCE-3561](https://issues.liferay.com/browse/COMMERCE-4221)